PhilippJunk/kras_apms_vis/README.md

 ## Access app on [shinyapps.io](https://shinyapps.io/)

+TODO make a version with less functionality available.

 ## Run app

-Due to the unfortunate circumstance that the interactive heatmap requires some computational resources to render, deployment on `shinyapps.io` sadly is not an option.
+Due to the unfortunate circumstance that the interactive heatmap requires some computational resources to render, deployment on `shinyapps.io` while retaining the full functionality sadly is not an option.
 However, running the app locally is straightforward.

 First, you need to install `R version >= 4.2`.
-R can be installed from this [web site]().
+R can be installed from this [web site](https://www.r-project.org/).

 Then, in R, you need to install the following dependencies: